marklogic-community/marklogic-unit-test/marklogic-junit5/README.md

 ## Getting started on an ml-gradle project

-If you'd like to use marklogic-junit on a regular ml-gradle project (not a DHF project), then start with the ml-gradle example project to see a working example with instructions on how to get started.
+If you'd like to use marklogic-junit5 on a regular ml-gradle project (not a DHF project), then start with the ml-gradle example project to see a working example with instructions on how to get started.

 ## Getting started on a Data Hub Framework project